-BE IT RESOLVED THAT the Corporation's Option Plan dated July 20, 2017 be and is hereby ratified, confirmed and approved, together with any amendments or additional provisions as the directors of the Corporation may deem necessary or advisable, provided that such amendments are not inconsistent with the policies of the TSX Venture Exchange.
+BE IT RESOLVED THAT the Corporation's Option Plan dated July 20, 2017, as amended, be and is hereby ratified, confirmed and approved, together with any amendments or additional provisions as the directors of the Corporation may deem necessary or advisable, provided that such amendments are not inconsistent with the policies of the TSX Venture Exchange.

-As of the date of this Circular, outstanding options to purchase a total of 3,478,315 Common Shares have been issued to directors, officers, employees and consultants of the Corporation and remain outstanding.
-As at the date hereof, the number of Common Shares remaining available for issuance under the Option Plan is 3,353,004, being 10% of the total number of issued and outstanding Common Shares, less the number of Options and RSUs outstanding.
+As of the date of this Circular, outstanding options to purchase a total of 3,411,300 Common Shares have been issued to directors, officers, employees and consultants of the Corporation and remain outstanding.
+As at the date hereof, the number of Common Shares remaining available for issuance under the Option Plan and the RSU Plan (as defined below) is an aggregate of 4,985,025, being 10% of the total number of issued and outstanding Common Shares, less the number of Options and RSUs outstanding.

-6. Re-approval of Restricted Share Unit Plan
+5. Re-approval of Restricted Share Unit Plan

 The TSX-V requires the Corporation to obtain shareholder approval at the time of any amendment of security-based compensation plans, such as the Corporation's restricted share unit plan (the "RSU Plan").
 Shareholders will be asked at the Meeting to vote on a resolution (the "RSU Plan Resolution") to re-approve the Corporation's RSU Plan, as amended, for the ensuing year, as adopted by the Board originally on October 17, 2018 and last approved by the Shareholders on December 21, 2021.
-The Corporation has amended the plan in order to provide for the limit descried in paragraph (i) below.
+In 2023, the Corporation amended the plan in order to provide for the limit descried in paragraph (i) below.